barbarer/class-exp/_sources/class-intro-classes.rst

 .. activecode:: class_person_ac2
     :caption: A class to represent a Person

-    Change the following main function to add a person object with your first and last name.
+    Change the following main function to add a new person object.
     ~~~~
     class Person:
         """ Represents a person object """